-The committee carefully considered its charge in developing recommendations on creating a court-sponsored system under which judges and candidates for judicial office can obtain ethics advice.
-The system would allow judges, judicial candidates, and other interested individuals and entities to suggest topics for formal written opinions from CJEO on matters pertaining to judicial ethics.
-To best serve the judiciary and the people of the state of California, the committee recommends that the court broadly authorize CJEO to provide all forms and types of ethics advice to judges and candidates for judicial office, including formal published opinions, informal written opinions, and oral advice.
+The committee carefully considered its charge in developing recommendations for creating a court-sponsored system under which judges and candidates for judicial office can obtain ethics advice.
+The proposed system would allow judges, judicial candidates, and other interested individuals and entities to suggest topics for formal written opinions from CJEO on matters pertaining to judicial ethics, thus providing guidance on issues of wide interest.
+To best serve the judiciary and the people of the state of California, the committee recommends that the court broadly authorize CJEO to provide all forms and types of ethics advice to judges and candidates for judicial office, including formal written opinions, informal written opinions, and oral advice.